DEPARTMENT OF TRANSPORTATION

 Proposed AD Requirements in This NPRM

-This proposed AD would require updating the GTS processor unit
+This proposed AD would require accomplishing the actions specified

 Costs of Compliance